adamcobabe/mrv/doc/source/develop/distribute/docs.rst

 * .. cmdoption:: --sphinx-autogen 0|1 (-a)

-    If 1, default 1, `sphinx`_ API docuementation will be generated.
+    If 1, default 1, `sphinx`_ API documentation will be generated.
 As it usually takes longest of all operations, its worth turning it off when writing the manual.

 * .. cmdoption:: --epydoc 0|1 (-e)